Diabetic Retinopathy – Disease and Treatment

 To learn more about this disease and to schedule a consultation with one of our experienced doctors, please visit out contact page.

 In addition to treating diabetic retinopathy, the specialists at Eye Health Partners are dedicated to providing the latest technologies, including Eylea and Lucentis to treat patients those suffering from macular degeneration.
-To schedule a consultation, visit our contact page to schedule a consultation with one of our Birmingham, Cullman, Columbia, Gadsden, Jasper, Mobile, Nashville, Murfreesboro, Oxford-Anniston or Montgomery retina specialists.
+To schedule a consultation, visit our contact page to schedule a consultation with one of our Birmingham, Cullman, Columbia, Gadsden, Mobile, Nashville, Murfreesboro, Oxford-Anniston or Montgomery retina specialists.